gvwilson/thirdbit/src/fiction/santas/index.md

 "Everyone else will be there."

-If he had been at home or at school and said, "No thank you," the person asking might have pressed him once or twice but would eventually have taken the hint.
+If he had been at home or at school and said, "No thank you," the person asking would have taken the hint.
 Not at The Building, though.
 There,
 "no thank you" produced an endless sequence of, "Are you sure?"